Human Engineering Laboratory: Field Support

-The Field Support Division consisted of 16 field detachments and offices across the AMC.
+The Field Support Division consisted of 16 field detachments and offices across AMC.
 Researchers assigned to these detachments and field offices provided human factors advice to material developers and prepared Manpower and Personnel Integration assessments of Army material systems.
 The division also hosted three developmental shop facilities at Aberdeen which provided direct engineering and prototype fabrication support to researchers.

 HELBAT

 As part of its mission, HEL managed the Human Engineering Laboratory Battalion Artillery Test (HELBAT) program, a series of field experiments designed to study the capabilities of the Army’s field artillery battalions.
 Conducted during the Army’s operational readiness tests, the HELBAT not only enabled HEL to isolate and identify sources of human error during artillery fire but also provided researchers with an opportunity to improve how the artillery evaluations were conducted.
 Furthermore, it allowed the Army to establish a systematic and repeatable procedure for collecting reliable data of artillery operations on the battalion scale.

 In 1969, HEL launched HELBAT I, which took place at Fort Hood with battalions of M109 self-propelled 155mm howitzers from the 1st Armored Division.
-Although the first HELBAT was limited to the study of surprise predicted fire, it revealed that the biggest source of error, about 50 percent of the total system error, was the forward observer’s inability to locate himself and targets accurately.
+Although the first HELBAT was limited to the study of surprise predicted fire, it revealed that the biggest source of error, about 50 percent of the total system error, was the forward observer’s inability to locate themselves and their targets accurately.
 The test found that soldiers often made errors when estimating range at long distances and had difficulty reading the M2 artillery compass.
 Following HELBAT I, HEL worked with the Frankford Arsenal to develop a laser range finder for the forward observer that could not only measure distances but also locate targets using an azimuth scale.
 Two years later, HEL conducted HELBAT II, which saw a reduction in average target location errors from 490 meters to 21 meters with the laser range finder.

 Improvements to other aspects of the artillery were made in subsequent HELBATs.
 During the 1970s, HEL conducted five more HELBATs, and HELBAT VIII took place in 1981.
 HEL also conducted similar field tests on armor systems, infantry systems, and rotorcraft systems during the HEL Armor System Test (HELAST), the HEL infantry system test (HELIST), and the HEL helicopter armament test (HELHAT), respectively.